Nimabht/SecureDLRequestSystem/README.md

 - **Prompt Handling**: Processes prompt requests through a simulated deep learning model, managing the queue and storing results.
 - **Security**: All endpoints are secured using JWT tokens.
 - **Dockerized**: Both the backend and frontend are containerized using Docker, enabling easy deployment and consistent environment setup across different systems.
+- **Advanced Logging System**: Implements a structured logging system that records access, errors, info, and debug logs.
+Logs are automatically zipped daily to optimize storage, with a clear and organized log structure.

 ### Endpoints